enso-org/hiring/people/product-manager.md

 # Product Manager
-[Enso](https://enso.org) is looking for product manager to shape the company vision and Luna itself.
-Luna is a project said by Singularity University to have the potential to change the lives of one-billion people.
+[Enso](https://enso.org) is looking for product manager to shape the company vision and Enso itself.
+Enso is a project said by Singularity University to have the potential to change the lives of one-billion people.
 If you bring strong interpersonal skills and a passion for teamwork, this could be the role for you.